 Content, even without a keyword strategy, will end up getting you traffic.
 Producing large amounts of quality content will not only establish your website as an authority, but it will indirectly be targeting more and more keywords.

 Keyword research and optimization and link building will get people to land on your site.
-Having a clean, simple site that accomplishes what your visitors expect will get them to stay, tell their friends about it, share it on social media, link to it, and, depending on the purpose of your site, convert into customers, patients, subscribers, or whatever your site is trying to accomplish with its traffic.
+Having a clean, simple site that accomplishes what your visitors expect will get them to stay, tell their friends about it, share it on social media, link to it, and, depending on the purpose of your site, convert them into customers, patients, subscribers, or whatever your site is trying to accomplish with its traffic.